 Site Visit Only – Buyer Specific

-- Buyers – I would not negotiate lower pricing with the Indy EPs.
+- Buyers – I would not negotiate lower pricing with the Freelance Environmental Consultant.
 A better plan is to get a price from the EP before you tell the client your price.
 Then, roll the EP’s price into what you need to make, then bid.
 Inform the EP you have not won the work, and if they overcharge you, the client will pick another vendor and they won’t make anything.